Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên28/05/2023

-Thanks to being in charge of the soft skills subject, I have the opportunity to interact with many students who are only 18 or 19 years old.
-Having just left high school and their families, many of them are quite confused about both studying and daily life.
+Thanks to teaching the soft skills course, I had the opportunity to interact with many students who were only 18 or 19 years old.
+Having just left high school and their families, many of them were quite bewildered in both their studies and daily lives.

-Some of you talk directly or text with teachers as if you were talking to a friend, writing and speaking in a blank space.
-Therefore, I always try to discuss as detailed as possible the necessary soft skills for you, especially communication skills.
+Some students speak or text with teachers in a very casual way, as if they were talking to a friend, using vague language.
+Therefore, I always try to meticulously discuss the necessary soft skills, especially communication skills, with them.

 However, there are still many students who make her surprised and stunned by adding her as friends on Zalo with the invitation "Hello.
 My name is A. I know you through your phone number.
 Let's be friends!".